Repositories, boards and applications are tracked as part of your organizational structure.

 The following sources will automatically generate applications.
 When configuring the below sources, you have the option to map services and components in the source to the application in Faros.

 Included: These are the boards and repositories that you would like us to track in your Faros instance.
-Included boards and repositories can be associated with one team.
-If the board or repo is included but not associated with a team, the board/repo is automatically added to the
+Data for this object will automatically added to the

 Ignored: These are the boards, applications and repositories that you would like us to ignore and not keep track within your Faros instance.
 When we refresh data from the underlying source, we will not pull data from those boards or repositories while they are in the ignored state, and no data will be available in the dashboards or the reporting database.
 This board or repository will remain ignored unless you manually change the status in the UI.